jhellerstein/hydro/docs/docs/dfir/concepts/stratification.md

 ---

 # Streaming, Blocking and Stratification
 Many DFIR operators (e.g. `map`, `filter` and `join`) work in a streaming fashion.
 Streaming operators process data as it arrives, generating outputs in the midst of processing inputs.
-If you restrict yourself to operators that work in this streaming fashion, then your transducer may start sending data across the network mid-tick, even while it is still consuming the data in the input batch.
+If you restrict yourself to operators that work in this streaming fashion, then your process may start sending data across the network mid-tick, even while it is still consuming the data in the input batch.

 But some operators are blocking, and must wait for all their input data to arrive before they can produce any output data.
 For example, a `sort` operator must wait for all its input data to arrive before it can produce a single output value.
 After all, the lowest value may be the last to arrive!

 ## Examples of Blocking Operators
 The discussion above should raise questions in your mind.
 What do we mean by "all the input data" in a long-running service?
-We don't want to wait until the end of time—this is one reason we break time up into discrete "ticks" at each transducer.
+We don't want to wait until the end of time—this is one reason we break time up into discrete "ticks" at each process.
 So when we say that a blocking operator waits for "all the input data", we mean "all the input data in the current tick".

 Consider the simple statement below, which receives data from a network source each tick, sorts that tick's worth of data, and prints it to stdout:
 ```rust,ignore